Lepidiota consobrina

 Lepidiota consobrina, the consobrina cane grub, is a beetle of the family Scarabaeidae.
 It is a pest of sugarcane, and occurs from Mossman to Gordonvale (Queensland, Australia), changing from a one-year lifecycle south of Cairns to a two-year lifecycle further north.

+Description

+Adults reach a length of about 25-29 mm.
+They are very similar to Lepidiota negatoria, but may be distinguished by the unpunctured median longitudinal stripe on the pronotum, the narrow elytral intervals and the shape of the aedeagus.